Ukraine digital: Ensuring academic success in times of crisis

 In the period from September to December 2022, the provision of more than 25 online courses (including 13 teaching assignments) and the support of Ukrainian fellows who continued their teaching for Ukrainian students from Viadrina (at least 15 courses) enabled the continuation of Ukrainian specialised teaching.
 In addition, a total of 15 residency scholarships at the European University enabled 8 lecturers to continue their teaching activities and 7 students to continue their education at the Ukrainian university in digital form.
 In addition, 9 students in Ukraine received an online scholarship.
 In total, we estimate that more than 250 students have benefited from online teaching.

-As part of the certificate programme, a total of 163 teachers took the opportunity to develop digital skills ('digital literacy') in terms of innovative, heterogeneity-oriented, low-barrier online teaching and learning formats, activating methods and writing-intensive teaching.
+As part of the certificate programme, a total of 163 teachers took the opportunity to develop digital skills ('digital literacy') in relation to innovative, heterogeneity-oriented, low-barrier online teaching and learning formats, activating methods and writing-intensive teaching.
 Despite the difficult conditions and without a regular power supply, a total of 19 teachers were able to complete the certificate with a total of 32 work units of 45 minutes each.

 Find out more about the "Ukraine digital" project here.